 Peter Fairhead's Country Show

-Peter's two hour show can be heard on Sunday and Thursday nights at nine as well on Tuesday nights at seven.
+Peter's two hour show can be heard on Thursday nights at nine as well as Wednesday and Friday nights at seven.
 He says:

 "250 miles away, my parents looked after each other in their 80s, my mother on strong pain relief and sleeping a lot, my father requiring brief respite to a home for both their best care.